Board of Directors

 I became a director to offer a diverse perspective to the decisions of ASCA in an Educational landscape of rapid change.

-Working in Education and Technology for over 15 years, Dr. Ed is focused on helping children, parents, and school districts through Ai Parenting, a hybrid learning company that teaches children about robotics and artificial intelligence.
+Working in Education and Technology for over 15 years, Dr. Tse is also focused on helping children, parents, and school districts through Ai Parenting, a hybrid learning company that that bridges robotics, Ai, mental health, and social studies.

 Director Chelsea Ezeagwuna, Calgary